How Fast Do I Get Into Court After Arrested In San Fernando Valley?

 Posted by Ronald D. HeddingOct 17, 2018

-Typically, in San Fernando Valley, when you're arrested, you will be in court within seventy-two hours if you don't bail out.
+Typically, in the San Fernando Valley, when you're arrested, you will be in court within seventy-two hours if you don't bail out.
 However, if you get charged on a holiday or a long weekend, that time can be extended.

 San Fernando, California